car251290/myMemories/README.md

 ## MongoDb
 MongoDB Atlas comes with built-in operational best practices so you can focus on delivering business value and accelerating application development instead of managing databases,the Cluster Builder or via the API and be on your way.

+MongoDB Atlas provides recommended global cluster configurations so you can deliver a great experience to all your users around the world.
+At a click of a button, place the most relevant data near local application servers to ensure low-latency reads and writes.

 ## Automated Deployments
 Infrastructure provisioning, setup, and deployment is fully automated with MongoDB Atlas.
 Select a cloud provider, region, instance size, memory, and additional configurations in the Cluster Builder or via the API and be on your way.